kettanaito/vscode-nako-theme/README.md

 ### Light

-This theme is designed with vibrant and contrast colors in mind, highlighting syntactic constructions and bringing focus to logic flow.
+This theme is designed with vibrant and contrast colors, highlighting syntactic constructions and bringing focus to logic flow operators.

 ![Light palette](./palette-light.png)